How to Write a Critique

 • Impose your own aesthetics, tastes, or world view

-• Rewrite the story the way yOU would have written it
+• Rewrite the story the way YOU would have written it

 • Discourage the author